 But Wysong claims its Epigen product contains 60% meat.
-What’s more, our computations project a a carb content here of an exceptionally low 11%.
+What’s more, our computations project a carb content here of an exceptionally low 9%.

 In addition, those looking to mimic a dog’s natural ancestral diet should find Wysong Epigen an appropriate choice.

-Wysong Epigen is a meat-based dry dog food using an abundance of chicken meal as its main source of animal protein, thus earning the brand 5 stars.
+Wysong Epigen is a grain-free dry dog food using an abundance of named meat meals as its dominant source of animal protein, thus earning the brand 5 stars.

 Those looking for a quality wet product to use with this kibble may wish to visit our review of Wysong Au Jus canned dog food.

 The following list (if present) includes all dog food recalls since 2009 directly related to Wysong.
 If there are no recalls listed in this section, we have not yet reported any events.